-As of December 31, 2023, we had 40 full-time employees.
+As of December 31, 2024, we had 48 full-time employees.
 Our staff is mostly comprised of professionals engaged in originating, underwriting and closing investments; portfolio asset management; portfolio servicing (e.g., collections, property tax compliance, etc.); capital markets activity; sustainability initiatives; and accounting, financial reporting and cash management.
-Women comprise 40% of our employee base and hold approximately 50% of our management positions, providing significant leadership at our company, and minorities comprise approximately 25% of our employee base and 14% of our management team.
-Our commitment to diversity also extends to our Board, as three of its seven members, or approximately 43%, are women.
-Additionally, we have a consistent and strong record of hiring veterans of the U.S. military, including our chief executive officer and our senior vice president of investments.
+Women comprise 40% of our employee base and hold approximately 46% of our management positions, providing significant leadership at our company, and minorities comprise approximately 23% of our employee base and 14% of our management positions.
+Our commitment to diversity also extends to our Board, as three of its seven board members, or approximately 43%, are women.
+Additionally, we have a consistent and strong record of hiring veterans of the U.S. military, including our Chief Executive Officer and our Executive Vice President of Investments.

 We seek to provide a dynamic work environment that promotes the retention and development of our employees, and is a differentiating factor in our ability to attract new talent.
 We strive to offer our employees attractive and equitable compensation, regular opportunities to participate in professional development activities, outlets for civic engagement and reasonable flexibility to allow a healthy work/life balance.
 All of our employees are eligible to participate in our Equity Incentive Plan through the annual performance review process.
+As of December 31, 2024, 100% of our employees were owners of our common stock.